- Popular Links

 ANT has an adaptive isochronous mechanism that effectively eliminates the vast majority of inter channel interference issues.
 ANT will only transmit in clear timeslots and ‘listens’ for drifting/interfering transmissions and can alter its own transmission slot by retiming transmissions.

 The maximum theoretical network size is 2^32 addressable nodes.
 For a single shared channel, up to 65,535 slave nodes can be addressed.

 Yes, either low or high priority search can be disabled.

-ANT supports an 8-byte network key and 128-bit AES encryption for ANT master and slave channels.
+Some ANT stacks support optional 128-bit AES-CTR encryption for ANT master and slave channels.
 If further security is required, authentication and encryption can be implemented through the application level.
-However, the ANT-FS specification supports authentication and encryption, and ANT-FS is implemented natively by some ANT products, please refer to the advanced features page for more details.

 Certain ANT chipsets have built-in frequency agility, allowing the channel to automatically hop to a different frequency if the channel performance degrades too far.
 It can also be implemented at the application level if required, please refer to the components section found here for a demo and source code.

 Single frequency systems save on power and latency.
 In multi-frequency systems when searching for devices you need to search in both the time and frequency domains.
 Using a single frequency system reduces the duration of the search as the device only needs to search in the time domain.
 As searching is typically the most power-intensive operation, reducing search time also reduces power consumption.
 Using a simple frequency system also reduces the implementation’s complexity.
 From a practical perspective, single frequency systems have been shown to perform very well on Personal Area Networks.

 Yes, any individual ANT channel on any ANT node can be configured as a master or a slave.